Huguitis/aoi.js-documentation/src/functions/util/charCount.md

 ---
 title: $charCount
-description: $charCount will count the given arguments.
+description: $charCount will count the given characters in a text and return the amount of characters.
 id: charCount
 ---

-`$charCount` will count the given text and return the amount of characters.
+`$charCount` will count the given characters in a text and return the amount of characters.

 ## Usage